comychitz/intro_to_programming/README.md

 # introduction to programming
 A brief introduction to computer programming.

+## about this tutorial
+This introduction to programming is for anybody interested in learning how to code.
+I give a brief introduction to programming using C++ along with some basic computer-related knowledge.

 ## table of contents
   * [about this tutorial](#about-this-tutorial)
   * [what is programming?](#what-is-programming)